-2018 Robbins Schwartz

-This newsletter is published periodically by Robbins Schwartz.
-Although the information contained in this publication is considered accurate, it is not, nor should it be construed to be, legal advice.
-If you have a problem or experience an incident that involves a topic addressed in this publication, please seek a legal opinion that is based upon the facts in your specific case.
-Questions and comments about this publication and address changes should be directed to: M. Neal Smith or Heidi A. Katz / Robbins Schwartz | 312-332-7760 | questions@robbins-schwartz.com.
+Although the information contained herein is considered accurate, it is not, nor should it be construed to be legal advice.

+If you have an individual problem or incident that involves a topic covered in this document, please seek a legal opinion that is based upon the facts of your particular case. © 2020 Robbins Schwartz

+Questions and comments about this publication and address changes should be directed to: M. Neal Smith at Robbins Schwartz | 312-332-7760 or 630-929-3639 | questions@robbins-schwartz.com.